camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 The following steps are required to deploy the REST API:

-1. Download the REST API web application archive from our [Maven Nexus Server](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/camunda-engine-rest/).
+1. Download the REST API web application archive from our [Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/camunda-engine-rest/).
     Or switch to the private repository for the enterprise version (User and password from license required).
     Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-tomcat.war`.
 2. Copy the war file to `$TOMCAT_HOME/webapps`.